KosinskiLab/mosaic/docs/tutorial/reference/troubleshooting.rst

 1. Check if the target format supports all required features
 2. Configure export options to include needed attributes
 3. Consider using a more comprehensive format (OBJ instead of STL)
+4. Verify that source data contains the expected attributes

 Session Won't Load
 ------------------